Using CVE Visualizations

 Learn More

 The CVE data used in these reports is from the Grype vulnerability scanner.
-Vulnerability data is constantly evolving, so we scan images each day and store the results.
-The results shown are the vulnerabilities found on the day in question; scanning the images again with a newer database will show different results.
+Vulnerability data is constantly evolving, so we scan container images each day and store the results.
+The results shown are the vulnerabilities found on the day in question; scanning the container images again with a newer database will show different results.

 For more information on CVEs see What Are Software Vulnerabilities and CVEs.
 You may also find our guide on Using the Chainguard Directory and Console to be of interest.

-Last updated: 2025-02-04 11:07
+Last updated: 2025-03-21 11:07